Move to oust Thai PM more than just a walk in the park for protesters

 Suthep faces murder charges for giving that order in 2010, but the Lumpini protesters see him as a rock star.

-"We wake up and go to sleep to the sound of Suthep," said Chada Limptapong, 70, who sits in front of her tent selling odds-and-ends including betel nut for 60 baht (1.09 pounds).
+"We wake up and go to sleep to the sound of Suthep," said Chada Limptapong, 70, who sits in front of her tent selling odds-and-ends including betel nut for 60 baht ($1.84).

 The village has its problems, despite the image of harmony protest leaders like to project, and some of the guards have been accused of rowdy behaviour.